trellis-ldp/trellis-website/download.md

 ---

 Trellis is an enterprise-ready Linked Data server that makes it possible to build and publish linked data applications on the Web.
 Installing Trellis is simple and straight-forward.
-The latest version is 0.13.0, released on June 30, 2020.
+The latest version is 0.13.1, released on July 7, 2020.

   * Source code for the [current version](https://github.com/trellis-ldp/trellis/releases/latest)